Olympic Triathlon Run Training: 10 Tempo Sessions

 How often should I do tempo runs in triathlon training?

-Most triathletes benefit from 1–2 tempo-focused sessions per week, depending on training phase and recovery needs.
+Most triathletes benefit from 1–2 tempo-focused sessions per week, depending on their current phase and recovery needs.

 Can I combine tempo runs with brick workouts?

-Yes!
-Running tempo off the bike is an excellent way to simulate race conditions and build race-specific strength.
+Yes.
+Running tempo off the bike is an excellent way to simulate race demands and improve bike-to-run strength and control.

 Final Thoughts